< Best Battery Backpack Blowers — Reviewed & Ranked | BlowingYards

 82V · Battery Backpack Blower · 36 N · Commercial Grade

-The battery backpack blower that outperforms most gas models.
-Greenworks Commercial's BB361 delivers 36 Newtons of blowing force — exceeding the Husqvarna 560BTS gas backpack blower (30 N) and approaching the STIHL BR 800 gas backpack blower (41 N).
+The battery backpack blower that outperforms most gas models on Newton force.
+Greenworks Commercial's BB361 delivers 36 Newtons — exceeding the Husqvarna 560BTS gas backpack (30 N) and approaching the STIHL BR 800 (41 N).
 Pro Tool Reviews named it the most powerful battery backpack blower available.
-Powered by the 82V commercial battery platform with rapid charging designed for multi-blower fleet deployment.
-Greenworks has announced 40N and 50N successor battery backpack blowers powered by new Optimus Core battery technology.
+Powered by the 82V commercial battery platform with rapid charging for multi-blower fleet deployment.
 For crews in noise-restricted markets, this is the first battery backpack blower that eliminates the performance excuse.

 Force36 N